award

 What Happens If You Lose a Car Accident Lawsuit?

 You may have to take the compensation offered if you’re the plaintiff.
 This may happen if the jury finds that you’re partially responsible for the accident.
 If you are the defendant, you may have to pay the compensation out of your pocket.
 If you don’t have cash for the settlement, the sheriff may seize and auction your assets.
-If you don’t have cash or assets, any future asset or income will be garnished until the debt is paid off.
+If you don’t have money or assets, any future assets or income will be garnished until the debt is paid off.